ribaptista/tetrisjs/README.md

-# Tetraminó
+# TetrisJS

-A minimal Tetris engine written in (mostly) functional javascript.
+A minimal Tetris engine written in functional javascript.

 Includes a CLI to play the game: